 As you may already know, everything is smaller and a lot lower in an RV – in fact, it's pretty much child-sized.
-So because things are easier to reach, turn on, and climb in – hopefully not in that order – an RV stove is a very dangerous object for little ones.
 Although it may cost more than simple outlet covers, a stove guard should provide such safety features as knob covers, oven locks, and even a range barrier to prevent little hands from being burned.

 We covered this tip briefly in our DIY RV hacks post, but besides using glow-in-the-dark tape – with its 101 uses… okay, maybe just like 5 uses – to light the way, and highlight dangerous areas of the RV, the number one way to make your RV safe at night for sleepy little monsters that are on a late night pee break, is a simple nightlight.
 Which will also help to ward off the boogieman, and any of the other big baddies, beasties, or wild things that go bump in the night.

 Got a tried, tested and true child-proofing tip or trick?
 Let us know on our Facebook page.

 Now that the snow is gone (finally!) it is time to look at preparing your RV for the upcoming season.
 Whether you own a travel trailer or motorhome, preparing the RV for the summer season is relatively similar with some small exceptions. + You can rent out your RV on RVezy.com ...